mukeshcodeshere/cgx_code/README.md

 python run.py
 ```

-The app will now be running at `http://localhost:5000`
+The app will now be running at `http://127.0.0.1:5000` (MIGHT BE DIFFERENT, LOOK AT BASH OUTPUT)

 ## Built With